dataminer-site/dataminer-site.github.io/_posts/2021-06-25-querying-parquet.md

 | 2019-04-01 00:35:32 | 2019-04-01 00:37:11 | 1               | 0.2           | 1            |
 | 2019-04-01 00:44:05 | 2019-04-01 00:57:58 | 1               | 4.8           | 1            |

 Despite the query selecting all columns from three (rather large) Parquet files, the query completes instantly.
-This is because DuckDB processes the Parquet file in a streaming fashion, and will stop reading the Parquet file after the first few rows are read as that is all required to satisfy the query.
+This is because DataMiner processes the Parquet file in a streaming fashion, and will stop reading the Parquet file after the first few rows are read as that is all required to satisfy the query.

 If we try to do the same in Pandas, we realize it is not so straightforward, as Pandas cannot read multiple Parquet files in one call.
 We will first have to use `pandas.concat` to concatenate the three Parquet files together: